gymreklab/cse185-spring18-week5/CSE185_Week5_PartII.md

 ## 8. Variant interpretation

 Now, we'd like to understand a little more about what these variants are doing.
 Look up these six SNPs using either IGV or the UCSC genome browser (be sure to look at human reference genome build hg19).
 Where do these SNPs fall?
+Are they in protein coding regions?
 Do you have any hypotheses about how these regions might affect eye color?
 You may also try loading additional tracks to these browsers, such as histone modifications, to see if these SNPs overlap predicted regulatory regions.
+Some of these can be directly accessed on IGV by going to "File->Load from Encdoe".
 Keep in mind, that often the SNPs identified by GWAS are not themselves causal variants but might lie nearby truly causal mutations.
 Discuss your hypotheses in the lab report.

 ## 9. **(Optional, but fun!)
-Extra credit**
+Extra credit (1 pt) **

 For extra credit, we can use what we learned about eye color to predict what eye color a child will have based on following parent genotypes: